In the News

 History & Evolution

-The Rome Quadriennale was established in 1931 by the fascist government as part of a broader cultural policy aimed at promoting Italian art and national identity.
-Originally held at the Palazzo delle Esposizioni, the exhibition was conceived as a national counterpart to the international Venice Biennale, with a focus specifically on Italian artists.
+The Rome Quadriennale was established in 1931 during Italy's Fascist period as part of a broader cultural policy aimed at promoting Italian art and national identity.
+Originally held at the Palazzo delle Esposizioni, the exhibition was conceived as a national counterpart to the international Venice Biennale, with a focus specifically on Italian artists and the formation of a distinctly Italian modern aesthetic.

 1931